 Iceland's Central Highlands are a special place — an elevated terrain formed by volcanic eruptions thousands of years ago.
 The terrain is famous for how tricky it is; during the winter, access to the highlands is restricted unless you're traveling with a tour company that has a certified vehicle for driving on F-roads during the wintertime.
 But come summertime, the roads are open (although a car with four-wheel drive is always recommended given Iceland's unpredictable weather patterns).
-You'll find Landmannalaugar hiding out in the Central Highlands within the Fjallabak Nature Reserve.
+You'll find Landmannalaugar hiding out in the Southern Highlands within the Fjallabak Nature Reserve.

 The region is shrouded in mountain ranges and physical reminders of Iceland's volcanic history: Landmannalaugar proper is nestled next to the Laugahraun lava field, which is full of pitch-black lava rock from an eruption in 1477.